kubernetes/website/docs/tasks/access-application-cluster/access-cluster.md

 #### Python client

-To use [Python client](https://github.com/kubernetes-incubator/client-python), run the following command: `pip install kubernetes` See [Python Client Library page](https://github.com/kubernetes-incubator/client-python) for more installation options.
+To use [Python client](https://github.com/kubernetes-incubator/client-python), run the following command: `pip install kubernetes`.
+See [Python Client Library page](https://github.com/kubernetes-incubator/client-python) for more installation options.

 The Python client can use the same [kubeconfig file](/docs/user-guide/kubeconfig-file) as the kubectl CLI does to locate and authenticate to the apiserver.
 See this [example](https://github.com/kubernetes-incubator/client-python/tree/master/examples/example1.py).